MHMALEK/funda-code-challenge/README.md

 - [vite](https://vitejs.dev/).
 I could develop this project using a custom webpack, but I prefer this standard boilerplate.
 - Tailwind for CSS
+- Unit tests with jest and vue-test-utils
+- husky and lint stage for make sure all commits are fully linted
+- Eslint for better code quality and integrated code
 - [Cypress for functional test](https://www.cypress.io/)
 - webpack as module bundler
 - docker and docker compose